So You Want to See a Mithraeum in Rome?

 Of all the underground Roman structures that made Rome the city it was in ancient times, it is the temples dedicated to the Indo-Iranian god Mithras that are perhaps amongst the most enigmatic.
 As spectacular as the subterranean catacombs or the miles and miles of still functioning sewer tunnels are, we know much less about what went on in the ancient eternal city’s estimated 35 mithraea – the underground meeting places of men who worshipped Mithras.
-In this contribution Sarah Smith, one of Archaeology Travel’s many regular readers, shares her travel tips and experiences from her recent trip to Rome.
+One of the most accessible Mithrea in Rome is the one beneath the Basilica of San Clemente.

 There is a fascinating story of religion in this place of worship.